skounis/private-public-trust/Whitepaper.md

 4. **Decrypt the Message:**
    - Once Bob has verified Alice's identity and the signature, he can proceed to decrypt the message using his private key.
 Since the message was encrypted with Bob's public key, only Bob's private key can decrypt it.

-By involving the Bank's certificate, Bob can trust that the public key provided by Alice indeed belongs to her, enhancing the security of the communication channel.

 Here's a code snippet for Bob to perform the steps you described using OpenSSL and the command line: